 In Your Own Backyard

 - Garden Crops for Beginners: this list, from Mother Earth News, provides some options for the novice (or child) gardener who wants an easy and fun introduction to growing things.
-Many can be planted with not much more than a packet of seeds and a patch of dirt (although a raised bed would be a lot easier!
+Many can be planted with not much more than a packet of seeds and a patch of dirt (although would be a lot easier!
 I'm just saying.)

 - Saving Money through Gardening: Get Rich Slowly, an excellent source of financial advice, had an ongoing feature for several years about whether gardening actually saved money.
 The answer: yes, if you're smart about what you plant and how you spend your time there.
 J.D. and Kris saved hundreds of dollars each year, though I can't find a list of their most profitable crops.
 For that I turned to the Cheap Vegetable Gardener, who did a cost analysis and found that herbs, leafy greens and vine vegetables (squash, tomatoes, etc.) saved the most money over store costs.

 - Low-Maintenance Gardening: Ever wondered whether there are food plants you don't have to tend in order to reap rewards?
 The answer is, amazingly, yes, though they tend to be bushes and trees that are large enough not to compete with the weeds that will certainly surround them.
 The Best Gardening recommends nut and fruit trees and berry bushes (which, incidentally, are also extremely profitable crops) in addition to big guns like asparagus and rhubarb that will grow huge and untended, in the wild.